 As the changes in limits only affect the annual allowance from 2023/24 onwards, the old limits remain relevant until 2025/26 for the purposes of the annual allowance carry forward rules.

-Lifetime allowance charge

-The lifetime allowance remains in force for the whole of 2023/24.
+Lifetime allowance charge The lifetime allowance remains in force for the whole of 2023/24.
 It therefore continues to operate as normal when determining the availability and quantum of certain lump sums.
-Notably, the 25% tax-free pension commencement lump sum is normally capped at 25% of the individual's lifetime allowance (£268,275 if the individual is entitled to the standard lifetime allowance of £1,073,100).
+Notably, the 25% tax-free pension commencement lump sum is normally capped at 25% of the individual's lifetime allowance (£268,275 if the individual is entitled to the standard lifetime allowance of £1.073.100).
 Prior to 2023/24, if the value of benefit crystallisations exceeded the lifetime allowance, the excess was taxed at a flat 55% rate if the benefit taken was a lump sum, or 25% otherwise (e.g. if the excess was designated for flexi-access drawdown).
-The lifetime allowance charge was abolished by Finance (No.2) Act 2023 s 18 with effect from 6 April 2023, but other tax charges can apply in its place.

-Under Finance (No.2) Act 2023 s 19, benefits that would have otherwise suffered a 55% lifetime allowance charge are instead treated as pension income of

-In the Spring Budget on 15 March 2023, the chancellor announced an increase in the annual allowance and, more surprisingly, the abolition of the lifetime allowance.
+The lifetime allowance charge was abolished by Finance (No.2) Act 2023 s 18 with effect from 6 April 2023, but other tax charges can apply in its Under Finance (No.2) Act 2023 s 19, benefits that would have otherwise suffered a 55% lifetime allowance charge are instead treated as pension income of in the annual allowance and, more surprisingly, the abolition of the lifetime allowance.
+What does it mean for me?

 Where an individual starts to take their pension benefits after 5 April 2024, and the values are less than the lifetime allowance, the new regime will seem very similar to the old.
 For those who crystallise benefits both sides of 5 April 2024 it may be more complicated, and require far closer analysis, particularly if they have some older protections.
+What can I take away?

-The transition will also have major consequences for pension providers who will not only need to adjust to a new regime quickly but are expected to provide statements to members by 5 April 2025 where benefits were taken under the old regime.
+The transition will also have major consequences for pension providers who will not only need to adjust to a new regime quickly but are expected to provide statements to members by 5 April 2025 where benefits were taken under the old regime. the recipient.

-the recipient.
 The benefits affected by this rule are:

-- serious ill-health lump sums;

-- lifetime allowance excess lump sums;

-defined benefits lump sum death

-- defined benefits lump sum death benefits; and

-- uncrystallised funds lump sum death benefits.
+- serious ill-health lump sums; - lifetime allowance excess lump sums; - defined benefits lump sum death benefits; and - uncrystallised funds lump sum death benefits.

 For an additional rate taxpayer, this can effectively be a rate cut from 55% to 45%.
-The exact effect depends on the taxpayer's particular circumstances, however.
-For example, the tax cost could be higher if the extra income reduces allowances.
-It could be lower if the individual has lower rate bands or tax reliefs available.
+The exact effect depends on the taxpayer's particular circumstances,